hashicorp/nomad/website/source/guides/advanced-scheduling/spread.html.md

 # Increasing Failure Tolerance with Spread

 The Nomad scheduler uses a bin packing algorithm when making job placements on nodes to optimize resource utilization and density of applications.
-Although this feature ensures that cluster resources are being used efficiently, it does not necessarily promote maximum failure tolerance of jobs across nodes.
+Although bin packing ensures optimal resource utilization, it can lead to some nodes carrying a majority of allocations for a given job.
+This can cause cascading failures where the failure of a single node or a single data center can lead to application unavailability.

-The `spread` stanza solves this problem by allowing operators to distribute their workloads in a customized way based on [attributes][attributes] and/or [client metadata][client-metadata].
-By implementing spread, Nomad operators can ensure maximum levels of failure tolerance based on their specific architectures.
+The [spread stanza][spread-stanza] solves this problem by allowing operators to distribute their workloads in a customized way based on [attributes][attributes] and/or [client metadata][client-metadata].
+By using spread criteria in their job specification, Nomad job operators can ensure that failures across a domain such as datacenter or rack don't affect application availability.

 ## Reference Material

+- The [spread][spread-stanza] stanza documentation
 - [Scheduling][scheduling] with Nomad

 ## Estimated Time to Complete